Mae Jum’s Guide to Songkran!

 The significance of the water relates to spiritual purification, physical cleanliness and making a fresh start.
 A traditional ritual called Song Nam Phra, which means ‘pouring water on monks’, is a ceremony that takes place in a temple or privately in the family’s home.

-A special kind of water prepared to have a fresh flower scent of rose and jasmine and this sacred water is gently poured over the hands or feet of the buddhist monk.
+A special kind of water is prepared to have a fresh flower scent of rose and jasmine and this sacred water is gently poured over the hands or feet of the buddhist monk.
 If you are unable to visit a monk, pouring water over a Buddha statue gains the same merit and it is important to pour water only on the body and not over the head.
 Whilst pouring the water, you may wish to ask for good fortune, health or wealth.

 Song Nam Phra is followed with the ritual of Rod Nam Dam Hua, which translates to ‘pour water on one’s head’.
 This ritual is where the younger members of the family will pour water over the hands or feet of their elders to ask for forgiveness of past behaviour and to show respect.
 Afterwards, the children receive their parent’s blessing.
 From these rituals of pouring water developed into Thailand’s famous water festival.
-(A new blog about Songkran rituals coming soon)

 Without a doubt, expect to get very VERY wet, for 3 days straight!!
 No matter what area of Thailand you are in, pretty much anyone is fair game to get splashed with water, so embrace it and give them a good splash back!
 If you are in a city like Chiang Mai or Bangkok, expect to see some major streets blocked off.
-This is to make space for the massive water playground for everyone to enjoy and there will be giant water containers so that you can use to re-fill buckets and water guns.
+This is to make space for the massive water playground for everyone to enjoy and there will be giant water containers so that you can use them to re-fill buckets and water guns.

 Along with all the water throwing chaos, you may see a few local people smearing a white powder or paste on the face of others.
 This white paste is usually brushed on the forehead and cheeks, it is a symbol of being protected from bad luck.